Husky safaris in the Arctic

 There are few more memorable ways to travel in the Arctic than by dog sled.
 We simply implore anyone who is able to go on a dog sledding adventure, to do so.
-The experience of crossing a wild and remote landscape in Norway, Finland, Sweden or even further afield in Canada is indescribable.
+The experience of crossing a wild and remote landscape in Norway, Finland, Sweden or even further afield in Canada or Alaska is indescribable.

 It offers such a strong sense of connection to the environment as your team of eager dogs, delighting in their work, pull you across frozen landscapes.
 Though often known as husky sledding, it is actually a variety of breeds that take part in dog sledding who are all trained by local expert mushers.

 Dog sledding holidays

 We offer a comprehensive range of dog sledding holidays to make this activity accessible to as many people as possible.
 Traditionally reserved for explorers and professional racers, we’re thrilled to offer our guests this incredible experience across our holiday destinations.

 Most of our winter holidays include a dog sled safari.
 They range from introductory experiences with two people sharing a team, through to epic overnight adventures exploring the frozen landscapes and staying overnight in remote wilderness cabins.
 We have something for everyone to enjoy.
 If you do not want to control the dogs yourself, you can travel in a sled controlled by the musher.

 You could tailor your holiday in Ranua, Torassieppi or Sörbyn Lodge, choosing the husky safari that fits in with your winter break.
 Or you could choose an itinerary completely focused on dog sledding.
 Our trip to Canada has you following the famous Yukon Quest.
 Dog sledding in Finland, in particular, is extremely popular.
 Learn more about dog sledding tours in Finnish Lapland here.Read more